zachmay/cs616/reactions/reaction02.md

 So, in the end, I wonder if the approach of using intermediate tools like Almost TeAL could be obviated with better training materials and possibly some syntactic changes to clear up confusion.
+Personally, I would have found a complete formal grammar of the entire language (*AD* expressions and temporal constraints) followed by full, concrete examples a useful starting point and I imagine many programmers would be comfortable with that.
 Of course, this is just the sort of question that one would perform an experiment to answer.

 ### References